 What is Special Delivery?

-Special Delivery has already taken place in Bury St Edmunds, via a combination of Zoom sessions and posting in specialist archive materials – making it a very Special Delivery indeed.
+Special Delivery took place in Bury St Edmunds during the autumn term 2020, via a combination of Zoom sessions and posting in specialist archive materials – making it a very Special Delivery indeed.

 Who is Special Delivery for?

 Special Delivery is for children from partner primary schools and residents from partner care homes / sheltered housing schemes in Lowestoft, Bury St Edmunds and Halesworth.